AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization.md

 AEM Forms currently support localization of Adaptive Forms content in English (en), Spanish (es), French (fr), Italian (it), German (de), Japanese (ja), Portuguese-Brazilian (pt-BR), Chinese (zh-CN), Chinese-Taiwan (zh-TW), and Korean (ko-KR) locales.

-To add support for a new locale at Adaptive Forms runtime:
+To add support for a new locale at the Adaptive Forms runtime:

 1. [Clone your repository](#clone-the-repository)
 1. [Add a locale to the GuideLocalizationService service](#add-a-locale-to-the-guide-localization-service)